Why Does My Kitchen Sink Smell? It Could Be One of These 4 Causes

 Like all household appliances, water heaters don’t last forever.
 As long as you’re home, you’re going to be running your hot water heater daily.
 After all, you NEED hot water to properly wash dishes and to take nice warm showers.
 Since we use our hot water heater on a daily basis, it’s constantly being used.
 Over the years, eventually, these units will need to be replaced.
 If your hot water heater isn’t working properly (e.g. the water is not getting hot enough), that doesn’t necessarily mean you’re going to run out to the closest home store and plop down $500-$1,000 (going rate for a new water heater) on a brand-new unit.
 If you’re taking lukewarm, or worse, cold showers, you want to act fast.
 If a repair instead of a replacement is in order, and you wait too long to call a professional plumber, a minor problem can escalate into

 Just like insulating exposed plumbing pipes, the walls, and the roof, when you insulate your hot water heater tank, you’re improving its efficiency and saving yourself money every month.
 If you have a new water heater, it’s probably already insulated, regardless of the sized gallon tank you have.
 But, if your tank is older, then you want to go take a look at it and see if it is insulated and if so if it has an R-value of 24 or higher.
 R-value is a way to measure insulation’s ability to resist heat or trap heat from traveling through it.
 The higher the R-value means, the better heat-trapping the insulation is. .
-If your water heater tank does not have an R-value of 24 or higher, your water tank is not sufficiently insulated, which means insulating the tank could reduce the standby heat losses by as much as 45 percent, and you could save up to 16 percent in heating costs.
-Usually, once a homeowner insulates their water tank, they recoup their money within 12 months, even less if you have a large family that takes a lot of showers.
-Insulating your water heater doesn’t have to break
+If your water heater tank does not have an R-value of 24 or higher, your water tank is not sufficiently insulated, which means insulating the tank could reduce the standby heat losses by as much as 45 percent, and you could save up to 16 percent in heating costs, whether a gas water heater or an electric water heater.
+Insulation blankets are far easier to install that foam insulation or other extra insulation methods for hot water heaters,

 Buying a New Home: Plumbing Inspections